devansharora18/devansharora18/README.md

 ## About Me

-Hello, I am Devansh Arora, and I'm a student at Delhi Public School Faridabad.
+Hello, I am Devansh Arora, and I'm a student at VIT Vellore.
 My interests include Coding, Chess, and Cricket.

 ## Skills